p43lz3r/p43lz3r_ESP32_S3_Bluetooth_LE_OBD_client/README.md

 # My Ford BLE OBD Client - Part 2 of My Learning Journey

 > **Personal Project Notes** - This is the client side of my OBD project.
-It connects to my 2020 Ford Fiesta ST, but also works fine with my OBD Simulator via the Bluetooth LE OBD dongle.
+It connects to my 2020 Ford Fiesta ST, but also works fine with my [Arduinno OBD Simulator](https://github.com/p43lz3r/p43lz3r_Arduino_OBD_Simulator) via the Bluetooth LE OBD dongle.
 Again, most of the smart code was written by **Claude AI** - I just tested it on my actual car and reported what worked/didn't work!

 ## What This Does